MystenLabs/apps/upgrade_policy/quorum_upgrade/README.md

 that API right now so that once shared object deletion is avaiable, `ProposedUpgrade` instances can be deleted and the storage cost recovered.

-We are also considering offer an alternative way to vote a proposal by creating and giving voters a `Ballot` object.
+We are also considering offering an alternative way to vote in a proposal by creating and giving voters a `Ballot` object.
 That `Ballot` could be transferred and would allow someone to pass responsibilities of a vote to a third party.
 However, unlike transferring a `VotingCap`, a `Ballot`